Corby pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Corby?

-On 25 June 2026, Grass is the dominant pollen source in Corby. birch, hazel, cypress, willow, and alder are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Corby. alder, artemisia, birch, hazel, cypress, and willow are not currently active.

 When is pollen season in Corby?